 L-theanine and GABA

 Theanine can cross the blood-brain barrier and blocks the binding of L-glutamic acid to glutamate receptors in the brain.
-That helps calms and stabilizes one’s mood and nervous system.
+That helps calm and stabilize one’s mood and nervous system.

 Balancing GABA and Glutamate